NorthernWidget/ALog/README.md

 *   Sense sensors
 *   Motor motors
 *   Blink blinky things
-*   Textt text via the serial monitor
+*   Text text via the serial monitor
 *   Type text onto a display screen
 *   More more more!